gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 The client tries to establish an SSH connection to a proxy using the CLI interface or a web browser.
-When establishing a connection, the client offers its public key.
+When establishing a connection, the client offers its certificate.
 Clients must always connect through a proxy for two reasons:

 1. Individual nodes may not always be reachable from outside a secure network.
 2. Proxies always record SSH sessions and keep track of active user sessions.